oegedijk/explainerdashboard/README.md

 - For Random Forests: what is the prediction of each *individual decision tree*, and what is the path through each tree? (using `dtreeviz`)
 - Plus for classifiers: precision plots, confusion matrix, ROC AUC plot, PR AUC plot, etc, and for regression models fit plots, residual plots, etc.

-The library is designed to be modular so that it should be easy to design your own interactive dashboards with plotly dash, with most of the work of calculating and formatting data, and rendering plots and tables handled by *explainerdashboard*, so that you can focus on the logic of the interactions of the dashboard.
+The library is designed to be modular so that it should be easy to design your own interactive dashboards with plotly dash, with most of the work of calculating and formatting data, and rendering plots and tables handled by *explainerdashboard*, so that you can focus on the layout, logic of the interactions, and project specific textual explanations of the dashboard. (i.e. design it so that it will be interpretable for business users in your organization, not just data scientists)

 Alternatively, there is a built-in standard dashboard with pre-built tabs that you can select individually.
-Fitting a model, building the explainer object, building the dashboard, and running it, is as simple as:
+Fitting a model, building the explainer object, building the dashboard, and then running it is as simple as:

 ```
 from sklearn.ensemble import RandomForestClassifier